tylerbcrawford/monsterr-media-server/cline_docs/activeContext.md

 ## Current Focus

-Documentation updates and preparing for beta testing.
+Organizing project files and preparing for beta testing.

 ## Recent Changes

-*   Consolidated installation guides into a single document.
-*   Created a documentation style guide and updated existing documentation to adhere to it.
-*   Added practical examples and a placeholder visual aid to the installation guide.
-Further visual aids will be added later.
+*   Organized preview HTML files into a dedicated `previews/` directory with subdirectories for `setup/`, `dashboard/`, and `general/`.
-*   Updated memory bank files to reflect the latest documentation changes.
+*   Moved `install_media_server.sh` back to the root directory.
+*   Staged all changes and pushed them to GitHub.

 ## Next Steps